oconnor663/bao/docs/spec.md

 ## Slice Format

 The slice format is very similar to the combined encoding format above.
-The only difference is that chunks and parent nodes that wouldn't be read in a given traversal are omitted.
+The difference is that the caller requests a specific start point and byte count, and chunks and parent nodes that wouldn't be encountered when seeking to that start point and reading that many bytes are omitted.
 For example, if we slice the tree above starting at input byte 4096 (the beginning of the second chunk), and request any count of bytes less than or equal to 4096 (up to the end of that chunk), the resulting slice will be this:

 ```
 input length    |root parent node  |left parent node  |second chunk